 The M.Sc.
-(Mgt.) consists of 36.0 credit hours of full-time study involving an orientation, course work, research and career oriented workshops, a Thesis and Oral Thesis Defence.
-At the time of application, students are required to declare an approved Management major.
+(Mgt.) program consists of 36.0 credit hours of full-time study involving an orientation, course work, and a culminating activity.
+At the time of application, students are required to declare an approved Management major and, if applicable, the concentration.

 a.
-Course Work (21.0 credit hours)
+Common Core (9.0 credit hours)